 Strict Mode in Blazor Datetime Picker Component

-The StrictMode is an act, that allows the users to enter only the valid date and time within the specified Min/Max range in text box.
-If the input entered is invalid, then the component will stay with the previous value.
-Else, if the datetime is out of range, then the component will set the datetime to the Min/Max value.
+The StrictMode property controls how typed input is validated against the configured Min and Max range.
+When enabled, only valid date and time values within the specified range are accepted.
+If the entered value is invalid, the component retains the previous valid value.
+If the entered value is out of range, the component clamps the value to the nearest boundary (Min or Max).

 The following code demonstrates the DateTimePicker with StrictMode true.